Summary and Analysis of “Mending Wall” by Robert Frost

 Introduction to the Poem Mending Wall

-Mending Wall by Robert Frost, a beautiful depiction of human life in the form of poetry, is about the distances that we create, the walls that we build.
+Mending Wall, a beautiful depiction of human life in the form of poetry, is about the distances that we create, the walls that we build.
 The walls which overburdens us with the passage of time but we still stick to it, the wall which needs to be broken down.

 The poem was published in 1914 and is set in rural England where Frost lived at that time.
 The poem revolves around a wall, made of stones, between the two neighbours.
 During summers, stones from the wall fall out for some reason.
 Poet and his neighbour have to mend the wall each year in spring, by putting the stones back, which are quite heavy.
 Frustratingly, poet suggests his neighbour to break down the wall completely, to which his neighbour does not agree, for he believes that “Good fences make good neighbours”.
 The poet does not understand the dark world of customs and traditions that his neighbour lives in.